George Cheyne (settler)

-In 1839 Cheyne sold 20000 acre of his land around Kendenup to John Hassell, who developed it as Kendenup Estate.
+In 1839, Cheyne sold 20000 acre of his land around Kendenup to John Hassell, who developed it as Kendenup Estate.

 Cheyne moved permanently to Cape Riche in 1842 to trade with the crew of whalers in the area.
 He also introduced the Moir family, relatives of his from Scotland, to the area, with his nephew Andrew Moir arriving in 1841.
 Moir acquired the property from his uncle in 1858.

-By 1843 Cheyne was supplying whalers operating in and around from his property at Cape Riche with items such as water, fuel, provisions, and fresh meat and vegetables.
-In 1837 Cheyne founded his own whaling operation on Doubtful Islands Bay.
+In 1837, Cheyne founded his own whaling operation on Doubtful Islands Bay.
+By 1843, Cheyne was supplying whalers operating at and around his property at Cape Riche with items such as water, fuel, provisions, and fresh meat and vegetables.

 His brother, Bruce Cheyne died aged 62, on 7 January 1856 in Albany.

 He also acquired more grazing land along the Pallinup River and around Broomehill while establishing himself as a merchant, sandalwooder, whaler and shipchandler.
 Cheyne built a large granite house in Albany in 1862 then went to England to secure a better deal for his wool from his brokers.
 He then bought a house in Sussex and sold his Albany house to John Hassell.

 Cheyne died in Dumfries, Scotland in 1869.

 Several geographical features bear Cheyne's name including: